Phase Tracing I

 Original Performance on December 8, 1978

-(Program note) “Dancing in a sculptural environment of transparent polyethylene and mylar strips.
-The installation is titled, Comparing Habits by Ron Kuivila.
-The work involves sending sound into the space an octave above our ears (ultrasonic) to create a field.
+(Program note) “Dancing in a sculptural environment of transparent polyethylene and mylar strips hanging from ceiling to floor.
+The audio installation is titled, Comparing Habits by Ron Kuivila.
+The work involves sending sound into the space an octave above our hearing (ultrasonic) to create a field.
 Within that field movement is translated into audible sound.
-A fan moves the mylar and that also creates audibility of the ultrasound sent into the performance space from the wings.
+A fan moves the mylar and that also creates audibility of the ultrasound sent into the performance space from the wings by Kuivila.
 Each dancers body makes distinctive sound even when doing the same movement.
 The dancers distance from the origin of the sound also makes a difference in what sound is made audible.
 Microphones are an important aspect of the installation.”

 Premiere: Dance Project.
-Washington, DC, 18th and Columbia Road, founded by Jan Van Dyke
+Washington, DC, 18th and Columbia Road, founded by Jan Van Dyke….later became Dance Place in NW, DC/MD.

 Artists and Collaborators